cyclone-project/cyclone-federation-provider/README.md

 # Cyclone Federation Provider

-Basically, [Keycloak](http://keycloak.org) preconfigured in a docker container.
-Build and run with [Docker](https://www.docker.com/).
+## Components:
+[Keycloak](http://keycloak.org) in combination with [MongoDB](https://www.mongodb.org/) and [SimpleSamlPHP](https://simplesamlphp.org) as a samlbridge.

-Please see [Keycloak docs](http://keycloak.org/docs) and [Docker docs](http://docs.docker.com/) for more in-depth documentation on Keycloak or Docker respectively.
+Please see the documentation for [Keycloak](http://keycloak.org/docs), [MongoDB](https://docs.mongodb.org/manual/), [SimpleSamlPHP](https://simplesamlphp.org/docs/stable/) and [Docker](http://docs.docker.com/) for more information.

-Listens at `http://localhost:8080` by default.

-Preconfigured Users:
+## Configuration
+Configure Keycloak and SimpleSamlPHP by editing the files in `components/keycloak/config` or `components/samlbridge/config` respectively.

+The Keycloak database is persisted (by default) in `data/keycloak/db`.
+Import configuration for keycloak by adding the `keycloak-export.json` to data/keycloak/exports and editing docker-compose.yml.

+__The provided keycloak-export.json includes:__

+Default Users for Keycloak:

 | Username | Password |
 |:--------:|:--------:|